Nudges to the Finish Line: Tackling the Last Mile for Increased College Completion

 - At 19 of 21 participating institutions, students who reply to the messages connect directly with a campus staff member, who provides assistance or connects students to other resources on campus.

 - Intervention design and content is driven by close collaboration with each partner institution.

 Our evaluation of the pilot phase of N2FL suggest that nudges for near completers can lead to substantially higher graduation rates among students at the highest predicted risk of withdrawal.
-During the second half of 2019 we will release an updated working paper that presents initial impacts from the N2FL scale phase.
+We released an updated working paper in September of 2019 that presents initial impacts from the N2FL scale phase.